fiattt/genesis/readme.md

 ## EOS Snapshot Generator

-This tool was created to aggregate the EOS ERC20 token in it's entirety, run validation on inputted information and provide files representing balances in various states.
+This tool was created to aggregate the EOS ERC20 token distribution in it's entirety, acknowledge various scenarios, run validation on data and provide files representing balances in various states.

 ## Installation